tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * The estimated price can be used to check how much deploying this token to the mainnet would cost.
 In this case, deploying our ERC20-compliant ArcadeToken would cost about $0.34 total.

 Confirm the transaction and have all of the students follow along and deploy their tokens to Kovan.
 It may take a couple of minutes for everyone's transactions to confirm.
-However, Kovan's blocktime is 5 seconds and should manage quickly.
+However, Kovan's blocktime is five seconds and should manage quickly.

 Once everyone has deployed, point out that Remix will allow you to interact with this contract in the sidebar as usual: